Aviwekoli/DWA/DWA10/readMe.md

 # Counter App

 This is simple counter app that allows the user to increment or decrement the counter by clicking on the add or minus button.
-The user also has the previledge to set the step amount and also reset the counter.
+The user also has the previlege to set the step amount and also reset the counter.
 The application also displays the counter in roman figures.

 ## Author
 Aviwe Koli